 and the all order definition is given in \autoref{sec:TSfunctions}, equation \eqref{eq:nsef}.
 Similarly, $F^\mathrm{open}_\mathrm{GV, inst}$ is the open topological string free energy corresponding to a brane inserted in the outer leg of the toric diagram:

-and the all order expression for \eqref{eq:zgv} can be found in \autoref{sec:TSfunctions}, equation \eqref{eq:sdef}. \end{itemize} Similar to what was observed in the closed string sector, the role of the NS partition function in \eqref{eq:Jopen} in the open sector is also purely non-perturbative in \( g_s \) and it plays a crucial role in cancelling the poles in $g_s$ of the GV part and making the full expression well defined.
-Hence \eqref{eq:Jopen} provide a well-defined non-perturbative completion for the open topological string partition function around the large radius frame.
-On the other side, from the spectral theory point of view, the perturbative contributions in $\hbar = 4 \pi^2 / g_s$ are captured by the NS partition function in \eqref{eq:Jopen}, whereas the GV part remains purely non-perturbative in \( \hbar \).
+and the all order expression for \eqref{eq:zgv} can be found in \autoref{sec:TSfunctions}, equation \eqref{eq:sdef}. \end{itemize} Similar to what was observed in the closed string sector, the role of the NS partition function in \eqref{eq:Jopen} in the open sector is also purely non-perturbative in \( g_s \), and it plays a crucial role in cancelling the poles in $g_s$ of the GV part and making the full expression well-defined.
+Hence, \eqref{eq:Jopen} provides a well-defined non-perturbative completion for the open topological string partition function around the large radius frame.
+On the other side, from the spectral theory perspective, the perturbative contributions in $\hbar = 4 \pi^2 / g_s$ are captured by the NS partition function in \eqref{eq:Jopen}, whereas the GV part remains purely non-perturbative in \( \hbar \).
 We refer to \cite{Marino:2016rsq, Marino:2017gyg} for further details.

 Note that $\exp\br{J^\mathrm{open}_\text{1-loop}}$ has poles at

 and similarly, $\exp\br{J^\mathrm{open}_\mathrm{inst}}$ has poles coming from $F^\mathrm{open}_\mathrm{NS, inst}$ and $F^\mathrm{open}_\mathrm{GV, inst}$ respectively when